kimbring2/godot_ai_cpp/README.md

 3. This project uses the [GodotAIGym](https://github.com/lupoglaz/GodotAIGym) to connect the Godot with Python.
 4. The GDScript version code is available in [DogdeCreepTut](https://github.com/kimbring2/GodotAIGym/tree/uint_type_update/Tutorials/DogdeCreepTut).

+**NOTE:**
+- You need copy the [GodotModule](https://github.com/lupoglaz/GodotAIGym/tree/master/GodotModule) first before building this project.
+- The libtorch is excluded from this repositoy because of uploading size limitation.

 # How To Run
 1. Build the project.
 ```